vallemrv/python-ormsqlite/README.md

-# orm-python-sqlite
+# python-ormsqlite

 I've done it to work with kivy and android.
 It works great with mobile devices.
 For people who do not seek much complexity.
+It is simple but you can perform more or less complex queries.
+Create a model quickly in seconds.
 Just create the model and you can create JSON queries.

 :package: Installation